 Gordon W. Prange Collection | Hornbake Library North, Room 4200

 | 4130 Campus Drive | University of Maryland | College Park, MD 20742 |

 www.lib.umd.edu/prange | 301-405-9348

 JOIN US ON SOCIAL MEDIA!

-The Gordon W. Prange Papers are housed in University Archives and may be used in the Maryland Room on the first floor of Hornbake Library North.
-An inventory can be found in ArchivesUM.
-For more information, send an email to askhornbake[at]umd.edu.
+Gordon Prange’s personal papers may be used in the Maryland Room on the first floor of Hornbake Library North.
+A guide to the collection can be found in ArchivesUM.
+For more information, email askhornbake[at]umd.edu.